logan-tolbert/python-crash-course/README.md

-The files in this repository are examples and worked exercies from the book Python Crash Course, Third Edition written by Eric Matthes.
+The files in this repository are examples and worked exercises from the book Python Crash Course, Third Edition written by Eric Matthes.